 In addition, California law requires campus police to train in investigating and responding to sexual assault and domestic violence.
 They must collaborate with advocates, medical personnel, and other support services to ensure survivors receive appropriate care.

-How Can a California School Sexual Abuse Lawyer Help?
+How Can a California College Sexual Abuse Lawyer Help?

 Boucher LLP is a team of compassionate and dedicated attorneys who focus on representing survivors of sexual abuse.
 Our goal is to provide our clients with a sense of inner peace and closure and help them heal from the trauma they have experienced.